dlebansais/SimpleDatabase/README.md

   Database.Open(Credential);
   ```

-## Perfoming operations
+## Performing operations

-All operations (queries, update, deleting...) are performed as follow.
+All operations (queries, updating, deleting...) are performed as follow.
 1. You create and fill a context object, for example `QueryContext` (see the [Selecting data](#selecting-data) section for a specific example).
 2. You call the corresponding `Database.Run` method.
-There is one method per context type, all called `Run`.
+There is one method per context type, all named `Run`.
 3. Alternatively, you call `Database.RunAsync` for asynchronous execution.
 4. When execution is completed, `Run` returns one of the `xxResult` objects, matching the context used.
 For instance, in the `QueryContext` case, it will return a `IQueryResult` object.
 5. You can inspect the `Success` property of this object, and for query operations the `RowList` property.